artem-harbour/kameo/README.md

 </p>

 ## Features
-- **Create and render web forms** - Build interactive forms within rich text content
+- **Create and render web forms** - Build interactive forms in rich text
 - **Import/export forms** - Save and load forms as JSON
 - **Dynamic form creation** - Build forms programmatically with commands
 - **Rich text editing capabilities** - Can be used as a rich text editor
 - **Extensible and customizable** - Create your own custom extensions and form fields
 - **Framework agnostic** - Works seamlessly across different frontend frameworks
-- **More to come** - The project is actively evolving with new features on the way

 ## Installation